 Meatless Dinner Recipes

-This selection of meatless dinner recipes will satisfy both vegetarians and omnivores alike.
-From comforting, creamy risottos and stews, veggie curries, main meal salads, to spicy delights and hearty bakes, you’ll find lots to enjoy.
+This selection of more than 30 meatless dinner recipes will satisfy both vegetarians and omnivores alike.
+From comforting, creamy risottos, stews, veggie curries, to main meal salads, hearty bakes and pies, I think you’ll find lots to tempt you.

 CREAMY MUSHROOM RISOTTO